secureCodeBox/secureCodeBox/hooks/persistence-defectdojo/README.md

 ### Low Privileged Mode

-By default, the _DefectDojo_ Hook requires an API Token with platform wide "Staff" access rights.
+By default the _DefectDojo_ Hook requires a API Token with platform wide "Staff" access rights.

 _DefectDojo_ >2.0.0 refined their user access rights, allowing you to restrict the users access rights to only view specific product types in _DefectDojo_.
-The _secureCodeBox_ _DefectDojo_ Hook can be configured to run with such a token of a "low privileged" users by setting the `defectdojo.lowPrivilegedMode=true`.
+The _secureCodeBox_ _DefectDojo Persistence Hook_ can be configured to run with such a token of a "low privileged" users by setting the `defectdojo.lowPrivilegedMode=true`.

 #### Limitations of the Low Privileged Mode